ikeda042/CytoMatic4/README.md

 In this figure, the frequency at Fluo. intensity 255 is significantly different from the others, meaning that the fluorescence information is saturated.

 ### Cell/histo_cumulative/
-In this figure, a plotted cummulative freqency from Fluo. intensity 0  to 255 for each cell is stored.
+In this directory, a plotted cummulative freqency from Fluo. intensity 0  to 255 for each cell is stored.

 Figure 12 shows the cumulative frequency plot for the cell.